TheJonassss/SpoorType-Search/REFRESH.md

 # Refreshing the SPOOR index

-SPOOR serves search results from a **Cloudflare D1** database — a monthly snapshot of Google Fonts usage taken from HTTP Archive.
+SPOOR serves results from a **Cloudflare D1** database — a monthly snapshot of Google Fonts usage taken from HTTP Archive.
 The live search never touches BigQuery; it reads this pre-computed index.
-That means the index **ages**: HTTP Archive publishes a new crawl every month, so to keep results current the database has to be reloaded periodically (monthly is ideal; every couple of months is fine).
+That means the index **ages**, so it should be reloaded roughly once a month.

+This procedure loads the new month into a **separate table** while the live one keeps serving, then swaps them in seconds.
+The site never goes down.

-This is a manual, no-server process.
-It's free.
+It's manual, server-less and free.

 ---